MichaelElstad/MichaelElstad.github.io/aboutme.md

 ### My story

-In third Grade I joined the robots team at Jefferson Elementary.
+In third Grade ever since I can remember.
-I learned spanish while growing my carrer in additive manufacturing.
+I learned how to devlop characters and build stories through them.

 ## 760-421-1251 is the fastest way to reach me.

-## SamuelPatrickCarter@gmail.com is the most reliable way to reach me.
+## coughingkidco@gmail.com is the most reliable way to reach me.

 ![Unicycle](/assets/img/Robot.png "Image")